(Personal Capital is now Empower)

 Berger calls the net worth tracker his scoreboard since that number is the culmination of every financial choice you’ve made to date.

 Here’s another goal-oriented feature.
-Personal Capitals retirement tracker is one of its best tools, Berger says.
+Empowers retirement tracker is one of its best tools, Berger says.

 You can plug in your projected retirement date and how much you’ll spend per year in retirement, and the app uses your financial data to calculate how on-target you are for retirement.
 That result is your Retirement Readiness Score.

 You can also dig deeper by playing with the numbers: